The City Different EBIKE Tour | An Adventure through Hidden Santa Fe

 Next we climb a little higher to catch a more energetic road that leads us down into a neighborhood nestled just above the Santa River.
 This neighborhood is a great example of authenticity and historic preservation.
 Peppered with old Plazuela or Hacienda style compounds, family chapels and rock homesteads this part of our bike ride is sure to charm and inspire you.
 Then we will visit the first sawmill in Santa Fe as the next stop on this exciting tour.
 In 1920 Randall Davey, the internationally renowned painter, bought the sawmill and converted it into his home.
 In 1983 the Randall Davey Foundation gave the property to the National Audubon Society who registered the building as a historic site.

 Leaving Santa Fe’s historical past, we will journey to newly redeveloped neighborhoods like The Railyard Arts District.
 Here a pedestrian promenade guides us to the Acequia Trail that will weave its way peacefully behind a busy and trafficked corridor.
-This trail shadows one of the water ditches leading to a vibrant outdoor sculpture garden full of colorful and whimsical sculptures that are sure to bring out the kid in you.
+This trail shadows one of the water ditches leading to the historic park of Frenchy’s Field.

 All roads traveled on are paved and only moderately hill like terrain.